SuspiciousLookingOwl/vscode-socket.io-emitter/README.md

-# socket.io-emitter README
+# socket-io-emitter README

-`socket.io-emitter` is a simple Visual Studio Code Extension that allows you to connect to a Socket.io server and emits event to the server.
+`socket-io-emitter` is a simple Visual Studio Code Extension that allows you to connect to a Socket.io server and emits event to the server.

 ## Event listened on Visual Studio Code